Published on July 27th, 2016 | by Pro Wrestling Stories0

 The WWE ‘Controversy’ Seldom Talked About from 1993

-Let us take you back to a time when Shawn Michaels and Bret Hart got along, steroids in wrestling were all over the news, and a ‘controversy’ took place outside the ring causing Jerry Lawler to be taken off television with no explanation given to the viewing audience.
+Let us take you back to a time when Shawn Michaels and Bret Hart got along, steroids in wrestling were all over the news, and a ‘controversy’ took place outside the ring causing Jerry Lawler to be taken off television tapings for a short period of time.

 I am currently in the midst of going through each of the 1993 Monday Night Raws and pay-per-views in chronological order.
 While often looked down upon as a low point in WWF history, 1993 and the New Generation, in particular, holds nostalgic value for me.
 This was a time when I was watching pro wrestling weekly as a kid and eating out of the palm of Vince McMahon’s hands.
 Four Doinks vs Bam Bam Bigelow, Bastion Booger, and The Headshrinkers at Survivor Series 1993?
 I ate that up.
 Lex Express versus the foreign evil big man, Yokozuna?
 I ate that up, too.
 How about Undertaker versus Giant Gonzalez or the semi-forgotten feud of Crush and Macho Man Randy Savage?
 You get the picture.
 I was oblivious to the questionable bookings due in part to WWF catering to a younger audience at the time.